oblinger/spotlight-commander/readme.md

 To achieve this we must not put spotlight things into OUR HEADS, instead we must whats in our head INTO SPOTLIGHT!

+**USAGE PATTERN**

-    Simplest Usage Pattern -- **Each time** you go to one of your frequent files, folders, or websites:
+    EACH TIME you go to one of your frequent files, folders, or websites:

     - Type the name of that 'place' into spotlight.
       (IMPORTANT:  Invent a one-word nickname for the place if it does not already have a natural short name